 However, there’s a major problem with these full-time associate degree programs: High Tuition Fees.

 The cost of enrollment for a degree program can go as high as $40,000.
-To afford such a high cost, you have to rely on student loans.
-Another disadvantage that an associate’s degree offers is the duration.
+To afford such a high cost, you might have to rely on student loans.
+Another disadvantage that an associate’s degree offers is its lengthy duration.

 It takes 2 years to complete the program, and attending regular classes for two years can prove to be challenging.
 Not only that, you also have to take into account additional expenses like accommodation, traveling, and food.